Evening

 I am learning to receive it without trying to hold it.

 This is harder than it sounds.
-My instinct, trained by decades of academic work, is to document, to analyze, to pin down.
+My instinct, trained by decades of academic work, is to document, to analyse, to pin down.
 To turn experience into data that can be preserved, referenced, and cited.
-But sunsets do not submit to this treatment.
+But sunsets resist this treatment entirely.
 They happen, they transform, they vanish.
 All you can do is be present while they occur.

 Shadows that Haunt Me